marcelopajr/giovany-translator/posts/2020-07-07-what-is-compound-interest-and-how-does-it-work.md

 ---
 date: July 7th 2019
 title: What is Compound Interest and How Does It Work
-description: O Que São Juros Compostos E Como Isso Funciona
+description: O que são juros compostos e como isso funciona
 category: finance
 background: "#8ac926"
 ---